Image of an avocado producer displaying his produce

 Image of producers receiving a farm tour during a capacity-building training program

-Need assistance with the certification process?
+Need assistance with the assessment process?
 Our capacity-building program offers a range of options for training, consultation, and more!

-Your guide to PFA implementation
+Your guide to implementation

-How to prepare for a PFA assessment
+How to prepare for a Primary Farm Assurance assessment

 Implementation and assessment process

-How does the assessment process work?
+How does the VB/CB assessment process work?

 Which documents are required?

-• Control points and compliance criteria: Control points are the fundamental GLOBALG.A.P. requirements for each standard.
-They are written in question form and are accompanied by corresponding compliance criteria that detail how a producer must demonstrate compliance.
+• Principles: Principles are the fundamental PFA requirements for each level.
+They are written in a statement form and are accompanied by corresponding guidance that details the ways in which a producer can demonstrate compliance.

 Which version of PFA is currently valid?

-PFA is currently available in version 5.
+PFA is currently available in version 6.

 Image of a verification body auditor conducting a farm assessment